saurabh-kud/sms-management/README.md

 | Prometheus  | http://localhost:9090          | -           |
 | Grafana     | http://localhost:3000          | admin/admin |

-> 📘 **Note**: After running the container for very first you have to wait for 2 min to get real-time metrices
+> 📘 **Note**: After running the container for very first you have to wait for 2 min to get real-time metrices and data will be updated every 2 min

 ---